maxng07/Distance_RainGauge/README.md

 # Correlation Mapping Using Coordinates </br>
-Program to correlate between Weather Forecast Station and Rain Gauge Station based on distance derived from Coordinates (Latitude, Longitude) using Haversine formulae.
+Program to correlate between Weather Forecast Station and Rain Gauge Station in Singapore, based on distance derived from Coordinates (Latitude, Longitude) published using Haversine formulae.

 User can input a distance of their choice for comparison in the CLI.
 The program will then retrieve 2 sets of data from Meterological Service Station in Govtech API end points and perform a calculation between Weather Forecast station and Rain Gauge (measuring near real-time rainfall) Stations based on distance computed using Coordinates.
 If the distance is within the radius distance specified by the user, the results will be output on stdout /on-screen in JSON format.
 This can then be copied into a JSON file using a standard text editor.
 For example, a user might want to know within 5km all the Rain Gauge readings from the Weather Forecast station.